Cisco-Talos/clamav-documentation/src/manual/Installing/Installing-from-source-Windows.md

 There are two options for building and supplying the library dependencies.
 These are Mussels and vcpkg.

 Mussels is an open source project developed in-house by the ClamAV team.
 It offers great flexibility for defining your own collections (cookbooks) of build instructions (recipes) instead of solely relying on a centralized repository of ports.
 And unlike vcpkg, Mussels does not implement CMake build tooling for projects that don't support CMake, but instead leverages whatever build system is provided by the project.
-This means that Mussels builds may require installing additional tools, like NMake and ActivePerl rather than simply requiring CMake.
+This means that Mussels builds may require installing additional tools, like NMake and StrawberryPerl rather than simply requiring CMake.
 The advantage is that you'll be building those projects the same way that those developers intended, and that Mussels recipes are generally very light weight.
 Mussels has some sharp edges because it's a newer and much smaller project than vcpkg.

 Vcpkg is an open source project developed by Microsoft and is heavily oriented towards CMake projects.
 Vcpkg offers a very large collection of "ports" for almost any project you may need to build.
 It is very easy to get started with vcpkg.